-Councillors are elected for a period of four years, the next election being in May 2015.
-Bye elections can occur before this date if there is a resignation.
+Councillors are elected for a period of four years, with full council election held every four years.
+Bye elections can occur between elections if a vacancy occurs.

 The Chair of the Council is the Town Mayor, elected annually, at the Annual Meeting of the Town Council held in May each year.

 The Full Council meets monthly and considers environmental issues planning applications, and general issues.
 There is also a meeting for electors known as the Annual Town Meeting.

 There are eight committees: the Climate Emergency & Environment Committee, Community Funding Committee, Joint Neighbourhood Plan Committee, Picture House Committee, Project & Events Committee, Staffing Committee, Strategy & Review Committee and Twinning Committee.
 Other committees and working parties are set as required by the Council.